ElofssonLab/bioinfo-toolbox/rbh/README.md

-# there are two main scripts to run: blast_rbh.sh and jackhmmer_rbh.sh.
+# there are two main scripts to run: blast_rbh.sh/jackhmmer_rbh.sh and rbh.sh.
+  *blast.sh*/*jackhmmer_rbh.sh* generate the orthologs for each ecoli protein.
+  *rbh.sh*: merge ortholog proteins for each interacting pair and run trRosetta.

 **blast_rbh.py**: